High School Abroad Scholarships

 Even though the trend is rising, high school students looking to study abroad do not form a large portion of the academic demographic.
 This is great news; less competition for you!
 Take advantage of this smaller niche to extend your network and gather all resources available.

-What Kind of High School Scholarships are there?
+What Kinds of High School Study Abroad Scholarships are There?

 There are more scholarship types out there than there are electives to pick for senior year.
 Get familiar with the different types of financial aid options, and see which one is more relevant to you (and don’t forget that you can fit into more than one category!)